+4.4.1 General latitude

-- 4.4.1 General latitude.
-TST colleges have latitude to set additional degree requirements, in accordance with the intended learning outcomes of the programs they offer, in such areas as the following. - 4.4.1.1 Curriculum requirements.
-Colleges may stipulate specific course requirements and departmental distribution requirements for a basic degree program.
+TST colleges have latitude to set additional degree requirements, in accordance with the intended learning outcomes of the programs they offer, in such areas as the following.

-4 Emmanuel College is no longer accepting new students to the MRE program.
+4.4.1.1 Curriculum requirements

+Colleges may stipulate specific course requirements and program areas (biblical, historical, pastoral and theological studies) distribution requirements for a basic degree program.

-- 4.4.1.2 Program time limits.
-Colleges may stipulate a maximum time to completion of any basic degree program of less than eight years. - 4.4.1.3 Full-time rules.
-Colleges may require students to register in full-time studies for a part of, or their entire program. - 4.4.1.4 Ecumenical exposure.
-Colleges may require students to take courses at other colleges or in other traditions. - 4.4.1.5 Streams within Programs.
+4.4.1.2 Program time limits

+Colleges may stipulate a maximum time to completion of any basic degree program of less than eight years.

+4.4.1.3 Full-time rules

+Colleges may require students to register in full-time studies for a part of, or their entire program.

+4.4.1.4 Ecumenical exposure

+Colleges may require students to take courses at other colleges or in other traditions.

+4.4.1.5 Streams within Programs

 Colleges can create streams within a program.
-Streams are required to have a minimum of six (6) related courses. - 4.4.2 Restrictions.
-Such latitude ought not to lead to substantial divergence from similar programs at other TST colleges, especially in the following respects. - 4.4.2.1 Additional credit requirements.
-Individual colleges may require up to two additional courses for a basic degree program. - 4.4.2.2 Additional non-credit requirements.
-For the MDiv, non-credit courses to fulfill other college or church requirements may be specified in addition to the above, but not in such numbers as to interfere with the program. - 4.4.2.3 Field education.
-For the MDiv, all field education or contextual education requirements included within the thirty required courses are to be carried out under instructors duly approved by a TST department. - 4.4.2.4 Full-time studies.
-In the MDiv and MRel5 programs, full-time study for a minimum of two sessions is required. - 4.4.2.5 Changes require approval.
-A change in curriculum, admissions standards, degree requirements, or grading practices, if deemed substantive, requires approval according to the terms of the Memorandum of Agreement, 6(iii). - 4.4.2.6 Ecumenical dimensions.
+Streams are required to have a minimum of six (6) related courses.

+4.4.2 Restrictions

+Such latitude ought not to lead to substantial divergence from similar programs at other TST colleges, especially in the following respects.

+4.4.2.1 Additional credit requirements

+Individual colleges may require up to two additional courses for a basic degree program.

+4.4.2.2 Additional non-credit requirements

+For the MDiv, non-credit courses to fulfill other college or church requirements may be specified in addition to the above, but not in such numbers as to interfere with the program.

+4.4.2.3 Field education

+For the MDiv, all field education or contextual education requirements included within the thirty required courses are to be carried out under instructors duly approved by the TST Director, (in accord with TST policies on the approval of faculty members).

+4.4.2.4 Full-time studies

+In the MDiv and MRel5 programs, full-time study for a minimum of two sessions is required.

+4.4.2.5 Changes require approval

+Major modifications (as defined in the University of Toronto Quality Assurance Process [UTQAP]) in curriculum, admissions standards, degree requirements, or grading practices require prior consultation with the Office of the Vice-President and Provost of the University of Toronto.

+4.4.2.6 Ecumenical dimensions

 Colleges should encourage students to take some of their courses outside their own tradition.

-5 ADMISSION
+5. ADMISSION